 Researching Nourishing Foods

 The other area that I will research is in the arena of foods that are nourishing to the tissues or systems that are damaged by the disease.
 In my whooping cough research, I Googled “herbs mucosal lining” or “strengthen epithelial cells” to discover that beta carotene is a good candidate…and then search “foods beta carotene” or “high levels of beta carotene” to discover foods or herbs that will deliver what is needed.
 I repeated this for each tissue or area of damage, and formulated a good collection of foods to help my little man heal faster.
 (See Whooping Cough Stew recipe)

-If a particular herb or herbs stand out, and I have ready access to them, I love to read how other herbalists are preparing and using them.
+If a particular herbal remedy or herb stand out, and I have ready access to them, I love to read how other herbalists are preparing and using them.
 I’ve noted some favorite herbalists below in the resources.